Chemically hazardous waste

 3. Disposal request to ESC

 Regular collection by ESC is conducted at specified date and site for each faculty/school, which can be found Collection site and schedule.
 Bring wastes to the collection site safely.
+In principle, waste generator has to attend the collection event for the purpose of communication on the waste.

 4. Waste reagent